Melissa1909/neuroimaging-primer/README.md

 Some important sources to get into the basics of neuroimaging research.
 The list is incomplete and follows my personal preferences and experiences.
 Feel free to contribute and open a pull request!

+The whole repository is driven by my conviction that - as [Hansen & Misic pose it](https://doi.org/10.1016/j.tins.2025.06.003) - "neuroscience is increasingly becoming a data science".
+Therefore, I think it will become inevitable in future neuroscience research to learn how to handle big datasets and how to code.
+So why not start now? 🌈

 ## 📸 MRI - imaging the brain
 Studying the brain has undergone different periods, tightly linked to the available tools to look at and study it.
 Magnetic resonance imaging (MRI) is a common tool to image brain structure and function.
 It is a non-invasive medical imaging technique that uses a strong magnetic field and radio waves to generate a detailed representation of the brain.
 Get some more information of how MRI works below:
 - [What is MRI?](https://www.youtube.com/watch?v=LyCqYq5n67M&ab_channel=BettinaBae%C3%9Fler)
 - [MRI made easy]( https://rads.web.unc.edu/wp-content/uploads/sites/12234/2018/05/Phy-MRI-Made-Easy.pdf): a good overview of the technique, it takes some time to read, but is definitely worth the time!
+- [MRI questions](https://mriquestions.com/index.html): everything you ever wanted to know about MRI + a quiz to test your knowledge.

 ## 🖥️ Bash - a neuroimaging researcher's language